Close Menu

 Do I need to get any vaccinations before visiting Namibia?

 No, Namibia is a malaria-free country, so you don’t need to get any vaccinations before visiting.
 However, it’s still essential to take some basic precautions to avoid mosquito bites and other health risks.
-(See Also: Is Amman Safe To Visit?
-A Traveler’s Guide)
+(See Also: Is it Safe to Visit Crimea?
+The Traveler’s Guide)

 Can I drink tap water in Namibia?